chronosss1/pruebaweb/index.md

 Description:
 It reads from the file stream given to the char pointer indicated as 3º argument.
 It returns 0 in success or -1 if not.

+# PROCS

+## create_proc:

+int create_proc(void)

+Description: creates a new process, copy of the caller process.
+It returns 0 in success or -1 if not.

+## execute

+int execute(const char *path, char *const arguments[ ]);

+Description: execute the program located in the path with the arguments in arguments by replacing the code of the caller process.
+It returns 0 in success or -1 if not.

+## pid_of:

+int pid_of(void);

+Description: gives the Process identificator of the caller process.
+It returns a positive integer on success, -1 on error.

+## get_priority:

+int get_priority(int pid);

+Description: gives the priority of the process whose Process Identifier matchs pid.
+It returns a positive integer on success, -1 on error.

+## set_priority:

+int set_priority(int pid);

+Description: tryes to change the priority of the process whose Process Identifier matchs pid.
+It returns 0 on success, -1 on error.

+## signal:

+int signal(int pid, sig_t signal);

+Description: sends the signal “signal” to the process whose PID is pid.
+This function does not check reception.
+Only assures signal delivery.
+Signals:
+SIGKILL : kills a process.
+SIGSEGV : kills the process and starts memory dump.
+etc
+It returns 0 if pid is corresponded to a PID , -1 if not.